Mobirise

 TimeGPT is a large foundation model for time series, pretrained on massive collections of temporal data.
 It can be adapted to new tasks with minimal fine-tuning or even used “out of the box” for many forecasting problems.
 The model aims to provide strong baseline performance without extensive model engineering.
 It reflects a shift toward “time-series-as-a-service” with powerful generic backbones.

-Chronos is a token-based, pretrained time-series model that treats numeric values as discretized tokens, similar to language models.
-It learns generic temporal patterns and probabilistic behavior across many datasets.
-At inference time, it can generate full predictive distributions for new series with minimal adaptation.
-Chronos is particularly interesting for probabilistic forecasting and risk-sensitive applications.
+Chronos is a token based pretrained time series foundation model family developed by Amazon that represents numerical values as discretized tokens similar to language models.
+It learns generic temporal patterns and probabilistic behavior across large collections of time series and can generate zero shot or few shot forecasts with minimal task specific adaptation.
+The model family is particularly relevant for probabilistic forecasting, uncertainty estimation and scalable cross-domain forecasting applications.

 Lag-Llama is a modern time-series model inspired by large language models but optimized for lag-based temporal data.
 It uses sequence modeling over lagged embeddings to capture complex patterns and dependencies.
 The model can often generalize across multiple datasets and tasks, acting as a semi-foundation model.
 Its strength lies in flexible representation learning for varied time-series problems.